LQF2020/node-restful-api-swagger/README.md

     ```

-5. Start project
+## Start project

     ```
     npm start
     ```

-6. Now, you are ready to play with the restful urls.
-Just simply open your browser and access http://127.0.0.1:3000/api-docs .
-If you would like different `HOST` and `PORT`, just change in `.env` file.
+## Test with APIs

-## Reference:
+Now, you are ready to play with APIs.

-This project is created for self-learning purpose, inspired by [AcadeMind's RESTful Api with Node.js Course](https://www.youtube.com/watch?v=0oXYLzuucwE&list=PL55RiY5tL51q4D-B63KBnygU6opNPFk_q&index=1).
+Just simply open your browser and access http://127.0.0.1:3000/api-docs.